181st Rifle Division

-The 181st Rifle Division was a division of the Red Army, active from 1940 to at least 1945, formed from the remnants of the Latvian Army after the Soviet occupation of Latvia in 1940.
+The 181th Rifle Division was an infantry division of the Soviet Red Army during World War II that was active from 1940-1945.
+It was created from former units of the Latvian Army after the Soviet occupation of Latvia.

-First Formation
+First formation

-It was formed in August–September 1940, after the forced annexation of Latvia to the USSR, based on the Kurzeme and Vidzeme Divisions of the Latvian Army.
+It was formed in August–September 1940, after the occupation and forced annexation of Latvia to the USSR, based on the 1st Kurzeme Infantry Division and the 2nd Vidzeme Infantry Division of the Latvian Army (renamed People's Army of Latvia in the summer of 1940 shortly before disbandment).
 The division wore the old uniforms of the Latvian Army with Soviet insignia and were also equipped with weaponry of the former army, which made them stand out from other units of the Red Army.
-It became part of the 24th Rifle Corps.
-It was stationed in Riga.
+It became part of the 24th Rifle Corps and was stationed in Riga.

 It was part of the 'operational army' during World War II from 22 June 1941 to 16 October 1941.

 On June 22, 1941, it was stationed at summer camps in the Gulbene area in an abbreviated format.
 Here until July 29, the division was expanded to full wartime strength.

-From the beginning of the war desertion of Latvians began, and from June 29, 1941, according to some sources, they began their demobilization.
+From the beginning of the Nazi German-Soviet war, desertion of Latvians began, and from June 29, 1941, according to some sources, they began their demobilization.
 More precisely, Latvians were simply released from house to house, previously disarmed - all more than 2,000 people (mostly from old time required).
 The division was completed with personnel of the interior regions of the USSR.
 The main body (about 30% of the total force) came from the central and southern areas of the current Pskov Oblast.
 However, the core personnel were Latvian.
 The combat training level of the Latvian Riflemen was quite high - many of them received awards and honors from the commanders in the war, including for their period of stay in the 181st Division.

 The division was wiped out at Staraya Russa in September 1941.

 The division was formally disbanded after defeats during Operation Barbarossa on 16 October 1941.

-Second Formation
+Second formation

 It was briefly recreated at Stalingrad, wiped out at Kalach in August 1942.

-Third Formation
+Third formation

 Created again at Chelyabinsk from the 10th Rifle Division NKVD in February 1943, fought at Demyansk, Korosten, and in Poland and Germany.
 Later the division was assigned to the 6th Army of the 1st Ukrainian Front in May 1945.